citp/privacy-policy-historical/s/su/sup/superdeluxe.com.md

-> *The following text is extracted and transformed from the superdeluxe.com privacy policy that was archived on 2007-06-21.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20070621111829id_/http%3A//www.superdeluxe.com/static/site/privacy.shtml) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the superdeluxe.com privacy policy that was archived on 2007-12-17.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20071217011117id_/http%3A//www.superdeluxe.com/static/site/privacy.shtml) for the most accurate reproduction.*

+# User Videos is What Makes Super Deluxe The Comedy Zone, & The Place For Free Funny Video Clips.

-# Super Deluxe Privacy Policy
+## Super Deluxe Privacy Policy

 Thank you for visiting Super Deluxe (www.superdeluxe.com), a general audience site brought to you by Turner Broadcasting System, Inc. Your privacy is important to us.
 To better protect your privacy, we provide this statement explaining our online information practices and the choices you can make about the way your information is collected and used at this Turner site.